 Whether touring cities by foot or seeing the sea by boat, it’s important to protect your skin from the sun.
 Don’t forget to bring sunscreen on your day trip.
 A wide-brimmed travel hat and a travel umbrella to provide shade are good ideas, too.

 Many of our recommended Dubrovnik day trips require long road trips.
 While a guide will likely be chatting with tour participants on the way to the destination, it can sometimes be quiet and dark on the way home.
-Don’t forget headphones or your Kindle for the ride home.
+Don’t forget headphones or your Kindle for the ride home and a great day bag to organize all your everyday essential travel items!

 We think travel insurance is essential!
 Not only can it help in unfortunate situations, like lost luggage or delayed flights, but it can also be crucial for travelers who get sick or hurt abroad while traveling.
 Check rates and coverage at World Nomads.